Last updated on May 15th, 2023

 - 1/4 teaspoon hot pepper sauce

 - In a large bowl, combine the egg, crawfish, onions, butter, salt and cayenne.
 Stir in flour until blended.

-- In an electric skillet or deep-fat fryer, heat oil to 375°.
-Drop tablespoonfuls of batter, a few at a time, into hot oil.
+- Drop tablespoonfuls of batter, a few at a time, into hot oil.
 Fry until golden brown on both sides.
 Drain on paper towels.